roysubs/Custom-Tools/README.md

 `Set-MpPreference -DisableRealtimeMonitoring $false   # Enable`

-# Custom-Tools Basics
-• `BeginSystemConfig.ps1` controls setup of `ProfileExtensions.ps1` and `Custom-Tools.psm1`.
-• A single line is inserted into `$profile` that calls the ProfileExtensions (and the extensions script is placed in the profile folder).
-The ProfileExtensions holds only fundamental functions and definitions required to make changes to the `Custom-Tools` etc (to easily recover if something goes wrong with `Custom-Tools` etc).
-• `Custom-Tools.psm1` is installed under the users profile Module folder (see `$Env:PSModulePath`).
-Each of the functions in here is intended to be a completely stand-alone and portable so can extract anything to use for other projects.
-• To uninstall is easy simply remove the line from `$profile` that calls the extensions and run `Uninstall-Module Custom-Tools`.

 **Simple Custom-Tools functions:**
 To view all installed Modules, use `mods`
 To drill in on a single module (such as Custom-Tools), use `mod custom-tools`